Kumneger0/clispot-vscode-extension/README.md

 # Clispot VS Code Extension

+> [!WARNING]
+> **Early Development**: This extension is currently in early development.
+You may encounter bugs or incomplete features.
+Please report any issues on our [GitHub repository](https://github.com/Kumneger0/clispot/issues).

 Control your Spotify playback directly from VS Code.
 Browse your library, manage playlists, search for music, and control playback without leaving your editor.

 ## Features